Backpacker Travel Insurance: Complete Coverage Guide for Gap Year and Long-Term Travel

 12-Month Round-the-World Trip

 Year-long coverage costs less per month than buying multiple short-term policies.
-Notice costs don't double from 6 to 12 months.
+Costs don't double when extending from six to 12 months.

 World Nomads